leewtai/leewtai.github.io/courses/stat_computing/lectures/lec1/fisher_in_R.md

 - Rows often represent different records

 #### Subsetting a column using a single value
-Assume we're worknig with the `timing` column
+Assume we're working with the `timing` column
 - Using indices
   ```r
   timing <- df[, 3]